Nirvaxstiel/KeiCodeDresser/README.md

    ![How to import settings](/images/howtoimportsettings.png)
 6. Follow the import wizard and don't forget to back up your current settings.
    ![Settings Wizard](images/importsettingswizard.png)
+7. Update your ClaudiaIDE to set your own wallpapers

 And, that's it!

 ### Why do some of my methods appear `RED` instead of what the screenshots show?